Charan-14/Adanced-lane-finder/projectWriteup.md

 # Advanced Lane finder
 In this work using gradient and color thresholding we find the maximum concentration of pixels along the height of the image using a histogram sliding window approach and polynomial fitting.
-Using perspective transform for better curve detection and also estimating the position os the car w.r.t the center of the lane.
+Using perspective transform for better curve detection and also estimating the position of the car w.r.t the center of the lane.

 ### Pipeline